Kureans/restaurant_picker/README.md

 A simple webapp to allow users to submit restaurant choices and pick one at random.

+## Prerequisites

+This project assumes that you have at least Node.js v18.12.1 installed.

 ## Local Setup

 Firstly, clone the repo into your local directory: